pallets/click/docs/arguments.rst

 unicode or bytes depending on which operating system you're on.
 As such the type is insufficient.

-Instead you should be using the :class:`Path` type which handles this complexity for you.
-Not only will it return either bytes or unicode depending on what makes more sense, but it will also be able to do some basic checks for you such as existence checks.
+Instead, you should be using the :class:`Path` type which handles this complexity for you.
+Not only will it return either bytes or Unicode depending on what makes more sense, but it will also be able to do some basic checks for you such as existence checks.